-- Being male - o Having been frequently absent or permanently excluded from school - Having experienced child maltreatment - o Having been involved in offending, such as theft or robbery
+- o Being male - Having been frequently absent or permanently excluded from school - o Having experienced child maltreatment - Having been involved in offending, such as theft or robbery

 Staff will be aware of these indicators and risk factors.
 If a member of staff has a concern about a pupil being involved in, or at risk of, serious violence, they will report this to the DSL.